 As night-storage heaters are factory-programmed, their method of heating goes against guidelines set by the Energy Savings Trust.
 These guidelines suggest that all of our heating appliances should be easily-controlled in order to avoid energy wastage and save pennies too.

 Thankfully, electric radiators are much more versatile as they feature user-friendly thermostat controls that make sure that energy is drawn only when you need it.
-Using our heating calculator can also ensure you have the optimum size radiator to effectively heat your room to eliminate waste.

 So rather than waiting for your night storage heater to release heat according to the factory pre-sets, you can quickly and simply heat your home at the flip of a switch.